informalsystems/partnership-heliax/2022/Q4/artifacts/PoS-pseudocode/PoS-model.md

     conclusion: it is an actual issue, unresolved
 */
 // This function is called by transactions tx_unbond, tx_undelegate and tx_redelegate.
-func unbond(validator_address, delegator_address, total_amount)
-{
+// Unbonds tokens from one or more existing bonds.
+The validator deltas are updated and include the effects of slashing.
+The amount deducted from the stake may be less than the `total_amount` unbonded because an already-processed slash may have effectively slashed the validator's stake already due to the bond that is currently being unbonded.
+Unbonding is forbidden while the target validator is frozen, but is allowed while the validator is jailed and not frozen. func unbond(validator_address, delegator_address, total_amount) {
   // Disallow unbonding if validator is frozen, ensure that the address is a validator at pipeline epoch